Boards and profiles

 At this point, you might be wondering what exactly is that

 profile key on the board configuration.
-A Profile is nothing more that a file that stores the set of parameter to be used by a board.
-Different miner models have different characteristics, so the profiles are defined in a "per-model" basis and have an internal format suitable for that model.
+A profile is nothing more that a file that stores the set of parameters to be used by a board.
+Profiles are created dynamically by reading the "optimal" factory specs from you board and storing it on the

 [hashboard.health] num_readings = 3 amplified_factor = 0.1